hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

 The client is an internationally renowned comprehensive container logistics giant.
 Its core business covers everything from warehousing to logistics.
 The project was to upgrade an in-house scanning application for its warehouse department.
 There is an Android phone version and an RF gun version.
 Use a hybrid architecture.
 Parts that need to call the device's native capabilities are implemented using **Android** native, such as taking pictures, scanning, etc. Other pages and functions are implemented using Vue.
 The project supports Android 9 (API 28) and later systems, and the scanner supports two devices each of **Zebra** and **Honeywell**.
 The main functions include login, profile management, data management, pallet management, online scanning, offline scanning, multi-language, scanner shortcut key adaptation, etc. The technologies and languages used in the project mainly include Java, **Vue**, **Docker**, **SQL Server**, **NestJS**, etc. The project has been successfully launched and is running in warehouses in many countries and regions, such as Shanghai, Ningbo, India, Vietnam, etc.

-I am mainly responsible for the development of modules such as Profile management, data management, homepage, multi-language, instructions for use, etc., and adapting scanner shortcut keys.
+I am mainly responsible for the development of modules such as profile management, data management, homepage, multi-language, user manual, etc., and adapting scanner shortcut keys.

 <div class="project-record">
   <div>Social Listening Asset</div>